filogzz52/databricks_storage_analyzer/README.md

-# databricks_storage_analyzer
-Databricks Storage Analyzer
+# Databricks Storage Analyzer

-# storage_analyzer
-The 'storage_analyzer' is a tool to allow the visualization of the Databricks tables size, it includes a workflow that will scan the tables and a Dashboard to display storage size
+The 'storage_analyzer' is a tool that allows the visualization of the Databricks tables size, it includes a workflow that will scan the tables and a Dashboard to display storage size
 Additionally it also contains a Dashboard to visualize UC objects inside catalogs

 <img src="imgs/Screen1.png" width="50%" height="50%">